Albert Edward Lewis was a real estate developer and promoter. He lived at 1960 Robson Street from 1902 to 1906.

-In the late 1880s, he returned to Montreal, where he met and married Helen Frances Mitcheson Bagg in 1891.
+In the late 1880s, Edward returned to Montreal, where he met and married Helen Frances Mitcheson Bagg in 1891.

-In 1844, Stanley Clark Bagg had married Catharine Mitcheson, whose father was Robert Mitcheson; her mother was Frances MacGregor.
+In 1844, Stanley Clark Bagg married Catharine Mitcheson.
+Her parents were Robert Mitcheson and Frances MacGregor.

-After his father died (in about 1853), Stanley Clark Bagg devoted himself to managing his large real estate holdings, along with his interests in philanthropy, archaeology and numismatics (the study of coins, bills, other types of money, and medals).
-Stanley Clark Bagg died in Montreal on August 8, 1873.
+After his father died (about 1853), Stanley Clark Bagg devoted himself to managing his large real estate holdings.
+He was also interested in philanthropy, archaeology and numismatics (the study of coins, bills, other types of money, and medals).
+He died in Montreal on August 8, 1873.
 Catharine Bagg died in Montreal on October 29, 1914.